 Projects: In addition to creating and supporting impactful programs that empower communities to create changes locally, JWW provides funding for projects that support and build resilience in conflict-affected communities.
-These include, among many others, providing psychosocial support and vocational training for survivors of rape in the Democratic Republic of Congo; rehabilitating child soldiers and offering preschools to Darfuri children living in refugee camps in Chad.
+These include, among many others, providing psychosocial support and vocational training for survivors of rape in the Democratic Republic of Congo; offering emergency aid to the Rohingya of Myanmar following a campaign of government-led violence against them, providing fresh-water wells to the South Sudanese refugees living in camps in Uganda, and teaching water-efficient farming techniques to combat food insecurity among Darfuris living in refugee camps in Chad.